 If you start to notice the bar on your belly button piercing jewelry is visible through your skin, that’s a big clue migration is happening.
 As migration is underway, that bar inside your body will keep moving closer to the surface until it actually is so close to the surface of your skin that you can it.

 When rejection is underway, the jewelry won’t seem as tight as when you first got it.
 It will seem like it’s hanging there loosely.

 If you notice the holes at the piercing sites getting bigger, you should watch for other signs of rejection.
 This is a common one and it might be one you’ll only notice if you pay close attention to your navel.

 In the first few days or even couple of weeks after your piercing, you can expect discharge.
-But if discharge seems to slow down and then start back up, it could mean your piercing is being rejected.
+Nevertheless, if the discharge seems to slow down and then start back up, it could mean your piercing is being rejected.

 If you see a formation of scar tissue around your belly button piercing, you should have it checked out.
-They are likely to be keloids – a growth that doesn’t contain pus or fluid and doesn’t feel painful to the touch.
+A hypertrophic scar or keloid is an overproduction of scar tissue that builds up around the area of trauma.
+They don’t typically contain pus or fluid and aren’t painful, although a keloid may be tender to touch.

 Keloids can be big or small.
 Although the size of them might matter to you, it still signifies the same thing no matter how large they are – your body has formed scar tissue as a result of the piercing, which could point to a rejection.